mintpepper95/KnowledgeIsPower/Atlassian.md

+Feature flag
+1. How would you store the value so that once you get the value, you dont have to call the API again (to reduce the traffic)?
+2. what's the benefit of cacheing?
+(Less traffic. fast response) 3. what's the disadvantage of cacheing?
+(You can't get the updated value) 4.
+How would you handle error when API is down and you can't get the flag value.
+Would you retry several times? etc.
+2.

 UI coding question: print a navigation menu with categories and children using your framework of choice.
 You will need a recursive solution.
 How would you highlight only the "active" item and expand only the path that contains the active item.